darpa-brass/bbn-immortals/immortals_repo/README.md

  * **env.json** in _/sdcard/ataklite/_ on the android filesystem
  * **ATAKLite-Config.json** in _/sdcard/ataklite/_ on the android filesystem

-## Global Build Configuration
-Various configuration values used immortals-wide for building are imported from the shared/common.gradle file, including android version details, publishing versioning, and default dependency versioning for items fetched from *IMMORTALS_REPO*.

 ## Tips and Tricks
- * **shared/IMMORTALS_REPO** contains the dependencies (DFUs, utilities, etc) produced by the project and should be regenerated by performing a `./gradle cleanAll buildAll` from the root whenever the repository is updated.
+ * **shared/IMMORTALS_REPO** contains the dependencies (DFUs, utilities, etc) produced by the project and should be regenerated by performing a `./gradle clean build` from the root whenever the repository is updated.
  * Since artifacts produced by the project are published to the local IMMORTALS_REPO every build, the local maven cache should __NOT__ be enabled in any gradle scripts.
 Gradle will manage its own cache that knows not to cache the local repository.